 Why is self-care important?

-Research (4,5) has shown that having enough time for leisure, self-care, and recreation is vitally important for your overall health and well being.
-It can help to reduce emotional stresses and even help with physical symptoms associated with stress and anxiety, such as high blood pressure.
+We live in a society where it's considered to be weak to spend time nurturing yourself; however, research (4,5) has shown that having enough time for leisure, self-care, and recreation is vitally important for your overall health and well being.
+Being kind to your mind and body can help to reduce emotional stresses and even help with physical symptoms associated with stress and anxiety, such as high blood pressure.
 Even a few minutes of self-care daily can have a huge impact, helping to boost energy levels and reduce the overall risk of illness.
 People who practise self-care are less likely to suffer from anxiety, depression and stress-related symptoms.
 They may experience better quality sleep (6) and improved concentration.

 We've seen that there are seven areas of self-care that we should aim to keep in balance, but the interpretation of these will vary from person to person.
 Some aspects of self-care are common sense and relate to basic bodily needs, but interpretation of some of the other pillars will depend on the individual and what gives them pleasure, or helps them to relax and unwind.